**Updated for May 2017! **

 Bridge charts, often called waterfall charts, are very popular graphic tools that are frequently used in corporate presentations.
 A bridge normally shows how an initial value is affected by a series of intermediate positive or negative values.
 Bridge charts are not native to Microsoft Excel, which slightly complicates their creation.
 The method, which we will see in this video, is probably the simplest for the creation of bridge charts from scratch.

-365 Careers is a firm specializing in high-end financial training programs.
-Our growing list of courses includes Excel (Microsoft Excel for Beginner and Advanced users), PowerPoint, Financial Modeling, Company Valuation, Accounting, Investment Banking, Financial Planning & Analysis, and Job Hunting trainings.
+365 Careers is a firm specializing in high-end business, financial, data science, and office producitvity training programs.
+Our growing list of courses includes Excel (Microsoft Excel for Beginner and Advanced users), PowerPoint, Word, Outlook, Accounting, Finance 101, Investment Banking, Financial Modeling, Company Valuation, Financial Planning & Analysis, Job Hunting, Strategy, Management, Marketing, Decision Making and Negotiation, and Python trainings.
 Our goal is to provide to our students the practical instruments they will need in order to perform successfully at their future workplace.